winston0410/vim-tutorial/tutorial.md

   4. Repeat steps 2 through 4 until the sentence is correct.

----> The ccow jumpedd ovverr thhe mooon.
+---> The cow jumped over the moon.

   5. Now that the line is correct, go on to Lesson 1.4.